 Cover — Things kick off with a cover made from Tencel, an eco-friendly material that’s cooling and breathable.

-Pillow Top — Up top, you’ll spy a gentle pillow top layer that features two sections of gel-infused “Hypersoft Foam.”
+Pillow Top — Up top, you’ll spy a gentle Euro pillow top layer that features two sections of gel-infused foam.
 This section should provide the sleeper with some immediate comfort as soon as they hop in bed.
-While the DreamCloud might be just a touch too firm for side sleepers, they could actually find a lot to love in the WinkBed’s pillow top layer.
+While the DreamCloud might be just a touch too firm for side sleepers, they could actually find a lot to love in the Soft version of the WinkBed’s pillow top layer.

 Well folks, we’re officially arrived at the end of this guide.
 That means it’s time to figure out which one of these mattresses is the right fit for you and your sleep needs.
 Below, I’m going to share my final thoughts and wrap things up with a few pros for each model.